Welcome to the Gao v. JPMorgan Chase & Co. settlement website.

 - On January 10, 2018, the Settlement Administrator mailed Settlement Fund Payments, by check, to most of the Settlement Class Members whose Claims were approved.

-- For those remaining Settlement Class Members whose Claims were approved, additional information is needed before the Settlement Administrator can mail checks.
+- For those remaining Settlement Class Members whose Claims were approved, additional information was needed before the Settlement Administrator could mail checks.
 Accordingly, on January 10, 2018, the Settlement Administrator mailed letters to those Settlement Class Members seeking that information.
 Failure to provide that information by February 8, 2018, may result in the reduction and/or denial of payment.
 The Settlement Administrator anticipates these Settlement Fund Payments will be mailed on or around May 7, 2018.
 Please check this website periodically for updates.

 - All invalid Claims, as determined by the Settlement Administrator, have been denied.